-In thinking through this topic I thought I’d best consult with someone who I consider an expert in this field.
+To prep for this topic, I thought I’d best consult with someone I consider an expert in this field.
 Her name is Madeleine Mills and she just turned four.
-But man does she know about Disney Princesses.
+Madeleine knows a lot about Disney princesses.

-“To be a true princess,” she starts in her pint sized and silky sweet voice, “you must wear dresses.
-Pink dresses with pink sparkles are the best and it’s good too, if there is purple on the bottom.”
-And this advice may seem obvious when considering what we can learn from Disney princesses, but do we put it into practice?
-How often have you embraced your most utterly feminine side in a sparkly pink dress over the past year?
+“Here’s how to dress like a Disney princess,” she starts in her pint-sized and silky sweet voice.
+“You must wear dresses.
+Pink dresses with pink sparkles are the best.
+And it’s good too, if there is purple on the bottom.”
+This advice might seem silly for a grown-up, but maybe the kid is onto something.
+I mean, how often do you embrace your most utterly feminine side in a sparkly pink dress?

 “Princesses also should wear headbands,” Maddie advises.